the-quetzal-community/trademark-license/Readme.txt

 precedent and/or compliance of This License, contact, sue, litigate against and/or otherwise seek and collect damages from You.

-"This License" (or "The License") means version 2024-02-25 (or later) of
+"This License" (or "The License") means [Name of the License].
+It is a
-    [Name of the License].
-It is a living document, which means [Name of the Publisher] may release new versions from time to time, only in order to fix errors, address loopholes and/or resolve ambiguities.
-Any legal interpretation of this document should be wholistic and consider the history and nature of any changes made to the document.
+    living document, which means [Name of the Publisher] may release new versions from time to time, only in order to fix errors, address loopholes and/or resolve ambiguities.
+The legal interpretation of this document should be wholistic and ought to consider the context of its use along with the perspectives and opinions from the majority of licensees and licensors.

 "This Project" (or "The Project") means the work covered by This License
     and includes any modified versions and/or derivatives of the work.